 Ignore the increased risk of adverse drug effects on weak-link systems stressed by illness

-Forget that the elderly often have multiple underlying disorders (eg, hypertension, diabetes, atherosclerosis) that accelerate the potential for harm
+Forget that older adults often have multiple underlying disorders (eg, hypertension, diabetes, atherosclerosis) that accelerate the potential for harm

-In addition, clinicians should be alert for diseases and problems that are much more common among the elderly (eg, diastolic heart failure, Alzheimer disease, incontinence, atrial fibrillation).
+In addition, clinicians should be alert for diseases and problems that are much more common among older adults (eg, diastolic heart failure, Alzheimer disease, incontinence, atrial fibrillation).
 This approach enables clinicians to better understand and manage the complexity of the diseases that often coexist in older patients.